justputitdown/DLND/README.md

 ## 3_rnn_simpsons
 First Recurrent Neural Network (RNN) project.
 In this project, Generate a new scene/part in the style of the simpsons using current scripts.

+## 3b_firefly_script
+Attempting to generate more firefly scenes by using the original scripts.